Diedrich Bader

 Karl Diedrich Bader (born December 24, 1966) is an American actor and comedian.
 He is best known for his comedic and voice acting roles.
-He has appeared as a series regular in television sitcoms The Drew Carey Show, American Housewife, and Outsourced, along with recurring roles in Better Things and Veep.
-His film credits include The Beverly Hillbillies, Office Space, and Napoleon Dynamite.
+He has appeared as a series regular in television sitcoms The Drew Carey Show, American Housewife and Outsourced, along with recurring roles in Better Things and Veep.
+His film credits include The Beverly Hillbillies (1993), Office Space (1999) and Napoleon Dynamite (2004).

-He has had a prolific voiceover career, playing characters such as Hoss Delgado in The Grim Adventures of Billy & Mandy, Zeta in The Zeta Project, Tank Evans in the films Surf's Up and Surf's Up 2: WaveMania, Dr. Meridian/Mandroid in Transformers: EarthSpark, and provided the voice of Bruce Wayne / Batman in multiple animated films and television series, beginning in 2008 with Batman: The Brave and the Bold.
+He has had a prolific voice-over career, playing characters such as Hoss Delgado in The Grim Adventures of Billy & Mandy, Zeta in The Zeta Project, Tank Evans in the films Surf's Up and Surf's Up 2: WaveMania, Dr. Meridian/Mandroid in Transformers: EarthSpark, and provided the voice of Bruce Wayne / Batman in multiple animated films and television series, beginning in 2008 with Batman: The Brave and the Bold.

 Early life and education

 Karl Diedrich Bader was born in Alexandria, Virginia, on Christmas Eve, 1966, the son of Gretta Bader (1931–2014), a sculptor, and William B. Bader (1931–2016), a foundation executive and political activist.
 His patrilineal great-grandfather was Edward L. Bader, who served as the mayor of Atlantic City, New Jersey.
 He is of German and Scottish descent.

-When Bader was two years old, his family moved to Paris, but he returned to the U.S. to attend Groveton High School.
+When Bader was two years old, his family moved to Paris.
+As a child, Bader performed impersonations of Charlie Chaplin, which he later described as an early influence on his comedic sensibility.
+He returned to the U.S. to attend Groveton High School.
 He graduated from T.C.
 Williams High School in Alexandria, Virginia, and attended college at the University of North Carolina School of the Arts.